 1958: Jackie Wilson scored his first #1 on the Billboard R&B chart with “Lonely Teardrops.”
-By the end of January the record became Wilson’s first top 10 hit on the Hot 100 pop chart, ultimately reaching #7 in February.
+By the end of January, the record became Wilson’s first top 10 hit on the Hot 100 pop chart, and ultimately reached #7 in February.

 1963: Influential American folk music group the Weavers gave their farewell concert at Chicago’s Orchestra Hall.